NCBI-Hackathons/Network_SNPs/README.md

 # Input

-MetaNetVar is currently configured and tested to work with NCBI's dbGaP format input data (PLINK-format association file).
-But, MetaNetVar can also accept any of the following forms of input (if appropriate parameters are tweaked);
+MetaNetVar is currently configured and tested to work with NCBI's dbGaP format input data (PLINK-format association file).But, MetaNetVar can also accept any of the following forms of input (if appropriate parameters are tweaked);

 ## PLINK-formatted association file:  (http://pngu.mgh.harvard.edu/~purcell/plink/)
             # NCBI dbGaP analysis accession:	pha002890